chrisjrob/chrisjrob.github.io/howto/install-wine-on-ltsp.md

    * http://www.winehq.org/site/download

-**If you get a problem with applications appearing without any text, then simply download and install some Windows fonts in Wine, e.g. from <http://sourceforge.net/projects/corefonts/>**
+If you get a problem with applications appearing without any text, then you need to install some Windows fonts in Wine.
+One option is to simply download them from <http://sourceforge.net/projects/corefonts/>.
+You may also be able to install via a debian installer package:

+    $ sudo apt-get ttf-mscorefonts-installer

+Install Wine packages:

     $ sudo apt-get install libwine libwine-print libwine-sane libwine-alsa